-Tri-State recognizes the value of a highly-engaged and committed workforce and provides an excellent benefits program that includes: Medical Insurance, Dental Insurance, Vision Insurance Health Savings Account (HSA), Flexible Spending Accounts (FSA), Tuition Reimbursement, Life Insurance, Retirement Option, Long Term Disability (LTD), Short Term Disability (STD), Employee Assistant Program (EAP) and Paid Leave Benefits.
+Tri-State recognizes the value of a highly-engaged and committed workforce and provides an excellent benefits program that includes: Medical Insurance, Dental Insurance, Vision Insurance Health Savings Account (HSA), Flexible Spending Accounts (FSA), Tuition Reimbursement, Flexible Work Schedules, Life Insurance, Retirement Option, Long Term Disability (LTD), Short Term Disability (STD), Employee Assistant Program (EAP) and Paid Leave Benefits.

 Resource Dispatch and Trading Trainee

 Actual compensation offer to candidate may vary outside of the posted hiring range based upon work experience, education, and/or skill level.

 ESSENTIAL FUNCTIONS AND RESPONSIBILITIES:

 Ensure that all decisions and actions are in full compliance with applicable NERC operating standards, other regional and regulatory standards and Tri-State's Energy Risk Management Policy.

 Take and/or direct timely and appropriate real-time action in bilateral market, SPP WEIS and CAISO WEIM with the potential of additional markets or Regional Transmission Organization (RTO).

 Evaluate options and take decisive actions under time constraints and/or with limited information in response to real time system events to preserve the stable and reliable operation of the Bulk Electric System.